 The third book of the ELYSIUM'S PASSAGE series is MYSTICAL ROMANCE (still unpublished).
-Though there are several themes that run through the book, the most prominent is celestial love and how things might be different from what is experiened on earth.
-Yes, the scenes include sex, but offers a much different and surprising understanding to how that occurs.
+Though there are several themes that run through the book, the most prominent is celestial love and how things might be different from what is experienced on earth.
+Yes, the scenes include sex but offer a much different and surprising understanding of how that occurs.

 As Swedenborg suggests in his quote above, nothing is diminished, only embellished according to the capacity of the recipients.

 Intrigued?
 This short passage from Book Two, SURREAL ADVENTURES, doesn't give things away but offers a few hints on what celestial love might involve.
 I expect this book will be ready for publication by spring or early summer.